How to Camp without Back Pain—6 Easy Stretches

 This one is my favorite.
 Lie on your back with one knee straight and one knee bent.
 Lift your bend knee up, and with your opposite hand, pull your leg across your body.
 Once you feel a good stretch, start counting to 10.
 Try to keep your shoulder blades on the ground for a deeper stretch.
 This may make your lower back pop, and it stretches your keister.
 That’s why it’s so great.

-With other common symptoms of back pain, bring the Chirp Wheel+ on your camping trip and use it to loosen the muscles around your spine and to provide you some needed relief.
+Finally, if you're struggling with common symptoms of back pain, bring the Chirp Wheel+ on your camping trip and use it to loosen the muscles around your spine to help your back stay feeling good all weekend.